Deceived: Production

 Filming took place primarily in Toronto, with some exterior locations in New York City, from January 22 until April 16, 1991.
 Mary Agnes Donoghue wrote the initial screenplay.
 Donoghue was inspired by the thought of having a safe, middle-class life turn out to be a complete lie.
 When Donoghue declined to make changes to the script, Bruce Joel Rubin was hired, under the pen name "Derek Saunders".

 Box office

 The film opened at number 3 in the US and grossed $4.3 million in its first week.
 Its final gross in the US was $28.7 million.

 Reception

 Deceived gained a 38% approval rating on Rotten Tomatoes based on 21 reviews; the average rating is 5/10.
 Reviewers criticized the film for its illogical and predictable plot.
 Roger Ebert wrote, "Deceived opens with an ancient thriller formula, elevates itself to passages of genuine suspense, and then ends with a climax so absurd that it takes a real effort of memory to recall that parts of the movie were really pretty good."

 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

+Home media

+Deceived was released on VHS on April 1, 1992, by Touchstone Home Video.
+It proved successful in the video rental market, becoming the 9th most-rented film in the United States for 1992.